awesome-pro/neon-website/content/docs/guides/heroku.md

 heroku create neon-heroku-example
 ```

-You'll also need to set the `DATABASE_URL` on Heroku to your Neon database connection string:
+You'll also need to set the `DATABASE_URL` on Heroku to your Unique database connection string:

 ```bash
 heroku config:set DATABASE_URL='NEON_DATABASE_CONNECTION_STRING' -a neon-heroku-example